mguachun/gallery-space/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+GallerySpace on Rails
+    Welcome to GallerySpace on Rails!
+This app is created to curate works of art and comments for your own virtual gallery.

+Installation:

-* Ruby version
+* Ruby version => ruby '2.6.1'

-* System dependencies
+* System dependencies => bundle install

 * Configuration

-* Database creation
+* Database creation => sqlite3 for ActiveRecord

-* Database initialization
+* Database initialization: If you want to add sample data run rails db:seed

-* How to run the test suite
+* How to run the test suite : Clone and run:

+bundle install

+# setup the db
+rails db:create

+rails db:migrate

+# if you want to add sample data
+rails db:seed

+# start the server
+rails s

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: To run this app run rails s in the terminal.
+This will deploy the app in your local server.
+Copy and paste the local host URL into your personal browser and press enter.

 * ...